 The Ordinary Miracle

-This is what the traditions gesture toward when they speak of non-duality: not a mystical attainment to be won through effort, but an ever-present reality that was never absent.The seeker and the sought turn out to be a single movement.
+This is the essence non-duality, it's not a mystical attainment to be won through effort, but an ever-present reality that was never absent.The seeker and the sought turn out to be a single movement.
 Seeking stops not because it succeeds, but because it sees through

 its own premise.